-If you have rheumatoid arthritis (RA), your doctor may recommend treatment with Olumiant.
-It’s a prescription medication used in certain adults to treat moderate to severe RA.
+If you have rheumatoid arthritis (RA), alopecia areata, or severe COVID-19, your doctor may recommend treatment with Olumiant.
+It’s a prescription medication that’s used to treat:

-Olumiant is prescribed to adults with RA when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough.
+- moderate to severe RA in adults when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough

-Olumiant is not recommended for use with certain other medications to treat RA.
+Olumiant is not recommended for use with certain other medications.

-For more information about how this drug is used for RA, see the “What is Olumiant used for?” section below.
+For more information about this drug’s uses, see the “What is Olumiant used for?” section below.

 The active drug in Olumiant is baricitinib.
 It’s not currently available as a generic.

 Olumiant belongs to a group of drugs known as Janus kinase (JAK) inhibitors.
 It comes as tablets that you swallow.